 Arsenic levels of less than 10 PPB are considered low enough to be used for drinking, cooking, and other household uses.

-You may still think it’s important to remove even trace amounts of this metal, though, especially because of the cancer risk.
+You may still feel that it’s important to remove even trace amounts of this metal though, especially because of the cancer risk.

 If so, I cover the best methods of arsenic removal at the bottom of this guide.
 Make sure to continue to test your well for this metal once every three years, as the levels of arsenic in your local groundwater may change frequently.

-If you find out you higher than 10 PPB of arsenic in your well, stop drinking from your water source until you have installed an arsenic removal solution.
+If you discover that your well contains 10 PPB arsenic or greater, stop drinking from your water source until you have installed an arsenic removal solution.

 You can still use your water to water your plants, but it’s best not to use it as drinking water for wither yourself or your pets.
 Once you’ve installed a suitable filter, you should carry out more testing to make sure the system is working.